-- Skills training: Youth Commission members receive training to develop valuable skills for their role, including the research and interview skills, communication and public-speaking, and the skills to engage other young people in workshops.
+Skills training: Youth Commission members receive training to develop valuable skills for their role, including: research and interview skills, communication and public speaking, and the skills to engage other young people in workshops.

-- ‘Big Conversation’: Members of the Youth Commission are given the support and tools to carry out a ‘Big Conversation’ to engage a much wider number of young people and gather their views on agreed priority topics such as youth offending, domestic abuse, relations with the police, or hate crime.
+'Big Conversation’: Youth Commission members are given the support and tools to carry out a ‘Big Conversation’ to engage a much wider number of young people and gather their views on agreed priority topics such as youth offending, domestic abuse, relations with the police, or hate crime.

-- Conference: At the end of each Youth Commission, the young people present their findings and recommendations to the PCC, police, partner agencies, and local media at a Big Conversation conference; ensuring young voices are heard and actioned by the police and other partners.
+Conference: At the end of each Youth Commission, the young people present their findings and recommendations to the PCC, police, partner agencies, and local media at a final conference; ensuring young voices are heard and actioned by the police and other partners.

 Young people aged 14-25 experience crime more than any other age group.
 By harnessing their experience, police forces can become fairer, more accountable organisations in their own communities.
 The end goal is to help PCCs and police forces improve their decision-making and increase accountability in a way that benefits everyone in the community.

 Young People involved in ‘Big Conversations’ in their communities